grafana/loki/docs/sources/clients/promtail/stages/drop.md

   # Separator placed between concatenated extracted data names.
 The default separator is a semicolon.
   [separator: <string> | default = ";"]

-  # RE2 regular expression, if sources are provided the regex will attempt to match the concatenated sources.
+  # RE2 regular expression.
+If `sources` are provided, the regex will attempt to match
-  # If no sources is provided, then the regex attempts to match the log line.
+  # the concatenated sources.
+If no source is provided, then the regex attempts
+  # to match the log line.
   # If the provided regex matches the log line or the concatenated sources, the line will be dropped.
   [expression: <string>]